-- (1) Bingo Caller;
+- 1. Bingo Caller;

-- (2) Counting room supervisor;
+- 2. Counting room supervisor;

-- (3) Chief of security;
+- 3. Chief of security;

-- (4) Custodian of gaming supplies or cash;
+- 4. Custodian of gaming supplies or cash;

-- (5) Floor manager;
+- Floor manager;

-- (6) Dealer;
+- 6. Dealer;

-(7) Custodian of gambling devices including persons with access to cash and accounting records within such devices;
+- 7. Custodian of gambling devices including persons with access to cash and accounting records within such devices;

-- (8) Pit bosses;
+- 8. Pit bosses;

-- (9) Croupier;
+- Croupier;

-- (10) Approver of credit; and
+- 10. Approver of credit; and

-(11) If not otherwise included, any other person whose total cash compensation is in excess of Fifty Thousand Dollars (\$50,000) per year.
+11. If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year.

-"Licensee" means any person or entity holding a valid and current license pursuant to the provisions of this Gaming Ordinance.
+"Licensee" means any person or entity holding a valid and current pursuant to the provisions of this Gaming Ordinance.

-"Management Contract" means any contract, subcontract, or collateral agreement between the Tribes and a contractor or between a contractor and a subcontractor if such contract or agreement provides for the management of all or part of a gaming operation.
+"Management Contract" means any contract, subcontract, or collateral agreement between Tribe and a contractor or between a contractor and a subcontractor if such contract or agreement provides for the management of all or part of a operation.

-"Net Revenue" means the gross gaming revenue of Tribal gaming activity less amounts paid out as, or paid for, prizes and total gaming-related operating expenses, excluding management fees.
+"Net Revenue" means the gross gaming revenue of Indian gaming activity less amounts paid out as, or paid for, prizes and total gaming-related operating expenses, excluding management fees.

-"NIGC" means the National Indian Gaming Commission, as established 25 U.S.C. § 2704.
+"NIGC" means the National Indian Gaming Commission.